Evington Valley Primary School

 How accessible is the school environment?

-The school is on two levels.
-All stairs are highlighted.
-We have a medical room which includes a shower and changing facilities and there are disabled toilets.
+The school is on one level.
+All without stairs.
+We have a medical room, changing facilities and disabled toilets.

 How will the school prepare and support my child to transfer to the next stage of education?